Gary McGhee

-Gary McGhee (born October 28, 1988) is an American professional basketball player for Regatas Corrientes of the Liga Nacional de Básquet.
+Gary McGhee (born October 28, 1988) is an American former professional basketball player who currently serves as a player development associate for the Minnesota Timberwolves of the National Basketball Association (NBA).
 He was a member of Pittsburgh Panthers men's basketball team.
 In 2009–10, McGhee was selected to the CBE Classic All-Tournament Team, led the Panthers in field goal percentage at 62.3%, and at the end of the season was named the team's Defensive Player of the Year.

 College career

 2007–08

 In his freshman year, McGhee appeared in 21 games, played 103 minutes, and scored 31 points (1.5 ppg) with 30 rebounds (1.4 rpg) for Pitt Panther team that won the 2008 Big East men's basketball tournament.
 He saw action in four minutes with one offensive rebound in his career debut against North Carolina A&T, on November 10.
 As the season progressed, he continued to contribute, at the end of the year he earned team co-Most Improved Player Award at the team banquet.